Palace of Queluz: The Queen's Boudoir

 This was one of the private rooms used by Maria I during her time at Queluz.
 It is designed in the form of a bower, with a trellis pattern on the ceiling, which is reflected in the design of the marquetry floor, giving the impression of being in a pergola rather than an interior.
 The marquetry floors of the private rooms distinguish these smaller, more intimate, rooms from the larger state rooms where such delicate features would have been damaged by more frequent use.
 The walls of the boudoir are heavily mirrored and contain overdoor and mirror cartouches by José Conrado Rosa.
 Next to the boudoir is the Queen's bedroom; it was from this light and airy room that the shrieks of the mentally ill Queen were reported by William Beckford, while visiting the palace in 1794.

 The King's Bedroom

 The King's Bedroom has been described as one of the most "fantastic" rooms in the palace.
 Although actually square, it gives the illusion of being completely circular, with a domed ceiling supported by columns of mirrored glass.
 Between the columns are cartouches depicting scenes from the tales of Don Quixote.
-King Pedro IV died in this room in 1834; the same room where he had been born in 1798.
+King Peter IV died in this room in 1834; the same room where he had been born in 1798.
 The room contains a large bust of the King showing his "pendulous jowls and unattractive face".